 In April 2017, we introduced a new service for the delivery of small value contracts at the request of council procurement teams.
 These contracts free up time for local teams to focus on other priorities and are delivering savings which represent a significant return on investment.
-Scotland Excel retains a small proportion of contract rebates to deliver this service, which demonstrates the potential of this alternative funding model.
+Scotland Excel retains the rebate from its groceries contract to deliver this service, which demonstrates the potential of this alternative funding model.